-$$y = 1(x\beta + v + \epsilon > 0), \tag{LV}$$ where 1(A) is the indicator function that equals one if A is true and zero otherwise and $\beta \in \mathbb{R}^p$ the vector of coefficients of interest.
-The distribution of the random error ε satisfies the following properties as in Lewbel (2000): Assumption L(atent) (L.1) (Partial independence) The conditional distribution of ε given covariates x and variables z is independent of the special regressor v: $$F{\varepsilon}(. \mid v, x, z) = F{\varepsilon}(. \mid x, z)$$ The support of ε is denoted $\Omega{\varepsilon}(x,z)$ and its distribution function $F{\varepsilon}(. \mid x,z)$ is supposed to be absolutely continuous.
-Denote $f{\varepsilon}(. \mid x,z)$ its density function. - (L.2) (Large support) The support of $-x\beta \varepsilon$ is a subset of $]v_L, v_H[$. - (L.3) (Uncorrelated instruments) The random shock ε is uncorrelated with variables z: $E(z'\varepsilon) = 0$.
+(L.1) (Partial independence) The conditional distribution of ε given covariates x and variables z is independent of the special regressor v:

+$$F{\varepsilon}(. \mid v, x, z) = F{\varepsilon}(. \mid x, z)$$

+The support of ε is denoted $\Omega{\varepsilon}(x, z)$ and its distribution function $F{\varepsilon}(. | x, z)$ is supposed to be absolutely continuous.
+Denote the density function as $f{\varepsilon}(. | x, z)$.

+(L.2) (Large support) The support of $-x\beta - \varepsilon$ is a subset of $|v_L, v_H|$.

+(L.3) (Uncorrelated instruments) The random shock ε is uncorrelated with variables z: $E(z'\varepsilon) = 0.$

 Regarding (L.1), it should be noted that Powell (1994) discusses partial independence assumptions (calling them exclusion restrictions) in the context of other semiparametric models, i.e. without combining them with (L.2) or (L.3).
 Generally speaking, partial independence assumptions are akin to exogeneity assumptions and arise in many economic models.
-For example, in a labor supply model where ε represents unobserved ability, partial independence is satisfied by any variable that affects or correlates with labor supply decisions but not ability, such as government benefits.
+For example, in a labor supply model where ε represents unobserved ability, partial independence is satisfied by any variable that affects or is correlated with labor supply decisions but not with ability (such as government benefits).
 In consumer demand models where ε represents unobserved preference variation, prices satisfy the partial independence condition when goods are homogenous and markets are competitive.
-In contingent valuation studies, where ε still stands for unobserved taste variations, v can be the bid that is determined by experimental design, and so may be constructed by the researcher to satisfy the necessary exclusion and support restrictions.
+In contingent valuation studies, where ε stands for unobserved taste variation, v can be the bid that is determined by experimental design, and so may be constructed by the researcher to satisfy the necessary exclusion and support restrictions.
 Lewbel et al. (2001) provide an empirical application for this case.
 Other empirical applications using the partial independence assumption include Maurin (2002) who estimates an education production function using date of birth (within the year) as special regressor v.
 Date of birth within the year significantly influences children's outcomes in primary school.
 Given that this variable is plausibly independent from children's unobserved ability, partial independence is plausible too.
 Cogneau and Maurin (2003) study demand for education in primary schools in Madagascar, using the same special regressor.
-Lewbel (2003) studies the probability of obtaining a university degree using the cost of attending a local public college (relative to local unskilled wages) as special regressor.
-Anton et al. (2001) use individual's age as special regressor in a duration model.
-As it turns out, the partial independence assumption provides an economically interesting identifying exclusion restriction.
+Lewbel (2003) studies the probability of obtaining a university degree using the cost of attending a local public college (relative to local unskilled wages) as a special regressor.
+Anton et al. (2001) use an individual's age as a special regressor in a duration model.

+As it turns out, the partial independence assumption provides an identifying restriction which can be applied in contexts which are economically interesting.
 In his recent contribution, Lewbel (2000) constructs an estimator of β by combining partial independence, with uncorrelated instruments and large support assumptions.
-The scope of this method and whether it provides (over) identification of β are unclear, however.
+However, the scope of this method and whether it provides (over) identification of β is unclear.
 The next section describes the class of binary phenomena that may actually be analyzed through this set-up.
-2.1 The Equivalence Result Consider $(\beta, F{\varepsilon}(. \mid x, z))$ a latent structure satisfying partial independence, support and moment conditions (L.1 - L.3) and denote $\Pr(y = 1 \mid v, x, z)$ the conditional distribution generated by $(\beta, F{\varepsilon}(. \mid x, z))$ through the binary transformation (LV).
-The following lemma shows that this conditional distribution necessarily increases from 0 to 1 when v varies over its support.
-Lemma 1 Under partial independence (L.1) and large support (L.2) conditions, we necessarily have: